tauri-apps/tauri-docs/docs/guides/building/app-size.md

 ### Optimize Images

 According to the [Http Archive], images are the [biggest contributor to website weight][http archive report, image bytes].
-So if your app includes have background images or icons, make sure to optimize them!
+So if your app includes images, make sure to optimize them!

 You can choose between a variety of manual options ([GIMP], [Photoshop], [Squoosh]) or plugins for your favorite frontend build tools ([vite-imagetools], [vite-plugin-imagemin], [image-minimizer-webpack-plugin]).